-Shop our favourite pieces from La Perla.
+Shop our favorite pieces from La Perla.

 Prada’s SoHo boutique was one of the first to explore interactive technologies when it opened in 2001.
 Designed by Rem Koolhaas, the dressing rooms are behind a wall of Privalit glass that regularly switches from translucent to transparent.
 Each room is complete with black-and-white marble floors and banquettes covered in uber-comfortable gel pads.

-Shop our favourite pieces from Prada.
+Shop our favorite pieces from Prada.

 Offering a resort-chic vibe across the board, all Lilly dressing rooms are hand-painted in custom designs unique to their cities.
 Lilly was also the first brand to launch custom geofilters through Snapchat this year, so when customers snap pictures in a Lilly dressing room, a custom Lilly-print filter will come up as an option.
 Word on the street is that a bar cart often pops up at the brand's NYC location, too.

-Shop our favourite pieces from Lilly Pulitzer.
+Shop our favorite pieces from Lilly Pulitzer.

 Kiki de Montparnasse

-All three of the Rebecca Minkoff stores, including the recently opened L.A. flagship, utilise an eBay-powered technology in their dressing rooms that allows customers to search through all available products and request anything of interest.
+All three of the Rebecca Minkoff stores, including the recently opened L.A. flagship, utilize an eBay-powered technology in their dressing rooms that allows customers to search through all available products and request anything of interest.
 The best part?
 It’s all done on the mirrors, making for a very futuristic experience.

-Shop our favourite pieces from Rebecca Minkoff.
+Shop our favorite pieces from Rebecca Minkoff.